siduojiang/SQL_analysis_bikeshare/README.md

 ### Project Questions
 Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

+Start and end stations are different
+Start windows
+Subscriber type
+Total duration of trip less than some reasonable time Workdays only and not holidays and weekends

 - Question 1: